Issyanofsky/devops/linux/README.md

   sudo full-upgrade - upgrade all OS.

+## apt remove

+  sudo apt remove package_name - used to remove  package from your system using the APT package manager.

 ## apt autoremove

   sudo apt autoremove - used to automatically remove packages.

+## apt show

+  apt show - display detailed information about a specific package that is installed or available in the repositories on your system.

+  apt show package_name

+  (apt show vim) - detailed information about the package vim.

+## apt show

+  apt show - display detailed information about a package.

+  apt show package_name

+  (apt show curl) - details about the curl package.
+  * if a Depends package it will show here

 ## shutdown